Creating an API key

 |---|---|

-X-RateLimit-Limit | Maximum requests allowed in the window |
+X-RateLimit-Limit-IP | Maximum requests allowed in the per-IP window |

-X-RateLimit-Remaining | Requests remaining in the current window |
+X-RateLimit-Remaining-IP | Requests remaining in the current per-IP window |

-X-RateLimit-Reset | Unix timestamp when the window resets |
+X-RateLimit-Reset-IP | When the per-IP window resets |